contentstack-launch-examples/launch-cloudwatch-otel-collector/README.md

-# Launch OpenTelemetry Collector - LogTarget -> Collector -> AWS Cloudwatch Service
+# Launch OpenTelemetry Collector example

+- Receives the logs from Log Target and forward them to the AWS Cloudwatch service

 This repository hosts an intermediate OpenTelemetry (OTEL) Collector service that acts as a bridge between Log Targets and AWS CloudWatch Logs.
 The service receives logs from Log Targets and forwards them to AWS CloudWatch Logs for storage and analysis.